Police community support officer: History

-As of 2023, pay for PCSOs varied from force to force from between around £16,000 to around £27,000 per year.
+As of 2023, pay for PCSOs, which varies from force to force, ranges between £19,000 to around £26,000 per year depending on experience.

 Role

-Most PCSOs work within a Safer Neighbourhood (SNT) or Neighbourhood Policing team (NPT) that contains special constables and beat managers (police sergeants).
+Most PCSOs work within a Safer Neighbourhood team (SNT) or Neighbourhood Policing team (NPT) that contains special constables and beat managers (police sergeants).
 These teams are led by a neighbourhood inspector.
-Day-to-day duties usually include high visibility patrolling, tackling anti-social behaviour, dealing with minor offences, crowd control and directing traffic at public events, helping direct traffic at roadblocks or scenes of accidents, gathering criminal intelligence and supporting front-line policing.
+Day-to-day duties usually include high visibility patrolling, tackling anti-social behaviour, dealing with minor offences, crowd control and directing traffic at public events, helping direct traffic at roadblocks or scenes of accidents, gathering criminal intelligence, and supporting front-line policing.
 The Home Office have specifically limited the powers designated to PCSOs to maintain the distinction between them and police officers.
 Some PCSOs are attached to Road Policing Units, and British Transport Police PCSOs are deployed as part of station teams.
 As with many aspects of PCSOs, the specifics of each job description vary depending on the relevant force.